rsvim/rsvim.github.io/docs/api/00__web/interfaces/GlobalThis.md

    args?): number;
 ```

 Set a repeated timer that calls a function, with a fixed time delay between each call.
-Also see [setInterval](https://developer.mozilla.org/docs/Web/API/Window/setInterval).

 #### Parameters